Friday, 4 July 2025

 Talking About Achievements Makes You Even More Attractive

 Most people use LinkedIn for the simple reason that it is where job recruiters or potential clients are.
 In fact, 92% of recruiters use social media profiles like LinkedIn to find candidates and majority of sales personnel use it as a social-selling tool.
 Thus, it is crucial to make an impact when they view your profile.
 If you review a LinkedIn profile, most users would describe their jobs or businesses by listing activities, responsibilities, and other details.
 Unfortunately, this rarely works because everyone does it and it is likely a common knowledge what a job entails anyway.
-If you can up your approach to talk more about your achievements during that job, you can attract much more interest and notice, and prove your value before they even contact you.
+If you can switch up your approach to talk more about your achievements during that job, you can attract much more interest and notice, and prove your value before they even contact you.

 Before Example: Worked at X Company for 4 years as the social media manager.
 Responsibilities included managing Facebook page, creating and uploading graphics, writing content for Twitter, researching demographics, creating campaigns, and using social ad marketing to drive sales.